What is an Air Balancer?

 - Ensure the air balancer is not making any abnormal noises or vibrations

-Overall an air balancer requires maintenance and inspections in order to be able to work properly, which is why it is so important to have them inspected because a certified inspector because they will be able to catch any issues with the air balancer that you may not have even known were there.
+Overall an air balancer requires maintenance and inspections in order to be able to work properly, which is why it is so important to have them inspected because a certified inspector because they will be able to catch any issues with the air balancer that you may not have even known, was there.

 Do you have an air balancer?